-Until recently there has been a broad consensus among lunar geologists about the relationships between samples collected by the Apollo missions to the Imbrium (Apollo 14), Serenitatis (Apollo 17), and Nectaris (Apollo 16) basins (Stöffler et al., 2006).
-Today, most of these presumed relationships have been called into question and are under active debate.
-The best available age for Imbrium appears to be 3.92 ± 0.01 Ga from KREEP-rich breccias and melt rocks collected at the Apollo 12 and 14 sites (Liu et al., 2012; Merle et al., 2017; Nemchin et al., 2009; Snape et al., 2016).
+Until recently there has been a broad consensus among lunar geologists about the relationships of samples collected by the Apollo missions to the Imbrium (Apollo 14), Serenitatis (Apollo 17), and Nectaris (Apollo 16) basins (Stöffler et al., 2006).
+Today, most of these relationships have been questioned and are under active debate.
+The best available age for Imbrium appears to be 3.92 ± 0.01 Ga from KREEP-rich breccias and melt rocks collected at the Apollo 12 and 14 sites (Liu et al., 2012; Merle et al., 2017;

+Nemchin et al., 2009; Snape et al., 2016).
 Analysis of LRO images of boulder tracks verified that the boulders that were samples at Apollo 17 originated in outcrops within the North Massif walls, which had been interpreted as Serenitatis ejecta (Hurwitz and Kring, 2016; Schmitt et al., 2017).
-However, the overlying Sculptured Hills deposits may be more closely related to Imbrium rather than Serenitatis (Fassett et al., 2012; Spudis et al., 2011).
-Moreover, U-Pb dating of Caphosphates in Apollo 17 melt breccias appears to support an Imbrium origin for these rocks, while the Ar distribution is less straightforward (Mercer et al., 2015; Thiessen et al., 2017).
-The aluminous Descartes breccias, which have been interpreted as either Imbrium or Nectaris ejecta, range in age from 4.1 to 2.9 Ga, leading to a proposed old age for Nectaris (Fernandes et al., 2013; James, 1981).
-However, subsequent studies showed that the youngest population of clasts in the Descartes breccias is coeval with the KREEP-rich, crystalline melt rocks that are the best candidates for Imbrium ejecta, thus supporting geological observations that favor emplacement of the Descartes breccias as Imbrium ejecta (Norman et al., 2010).
+However, the overlying Sculptured Hills deposits may be more closely related to Imbrium rather than Serenitatis (Fassett et al., 2012; Spudis et al., 2011), and U-Pb dating of Ca-phosphates in Apollo 17 melt breccias appears to support an Imbrium origin for these rocks, while the Ar distribution is less straightforward (Mercer et al., 2015; Thiessen et al., 2017).
+The aluminous Descartes breccias, which have been interpreted as either Imbrium or Nectaris ejecta, range in age from 3.9 to 4.1 Ga, leading to a proposed old age for Nectaris (Fernandes et al., 2013; James, 1981).
+However, subsequent studies showed that the youngest population of clasts in the Descartes breccias is coeval with the KREEP-rich, crystalline melt rocks that are the best candidates for Imbrium ejecta, supporting geological observations that favor emplacement of the Descartes breccias as Imbrium ejecta (Norman et al., 2010).
 Interpreting the Sculptured Hills and Descartes formation as Imbrium ejecta removes age constraints on basins older than Imbrium and reopens the pre-Imbrian impact history to debate.

-The GRAIL gravity data have provided substantial new clarity about the size and existence of individual basins.
-Neumann et al. (2015) cataloged 43 basins with diameters greater than 300 km, which were more than conservative estimates from LOLA data but fewer than some other pre-GRAIL estimates suggested (Fassett et al., 2012; Frey,
+The GRAIL gravity data have provided substantial new clarity about what basins exist and the size of individual basins.
+(Neumann et al., 2015) cataloged 43 basins with diameters greater than 300 km, more than conservative estimates from LOLA data but fewer than some other pre-GRAIL estimates suggested (Fassett et al., 2012; Frey, 2011).

-2011).
 The population of basins with diameters less than 200 km is fitted well with the existing cumulative Hartmann-Neukum production function but this function underestimates the basin population with diameters between 300 and 1000 km.
-Efforts to resolve impact basins that have either fully relaxed, have unusual gravity signatures, or have been buried under mare deposits, have not significantly changed this distribution (Ishihara et al., 2011; Schultz and Crawford, 2016; Sood et al., 2017).
-A notable exception is Serenitatis, which has relatively few buried craters (Evans et al., 2016), supporting a young age for Serenitatis, contrary to other arguments (Fassett et al., 2012 and Spudis et al., 2011).
+Efforts to resolve impacts that have either fully relaxed, have unusual gravity signatures, or been buried under mare deposits, have not significantly changed this distribution (Ishihara et al., 2011; Schultz and Crawford, 2016; Sood et al., 2017).
+A notable exception is Serenitatis, which has relatively few buried craters (Evans et al., 2016), supporting a young age for Serenitatis, contrary to the recent arguments of (Fassett et al., 2012; Spudis et al., 2011).